Dimencia/DU-Orbital-Hud/README.md

 If you wish to save your current config, right click your seat and Copy Lua Configuration to Clipboard, and save it somewhere

+### Donations are accepted!
+We have a Donation Station in Sanctuary Market 3 and more to come, or you can always contact us and do a VR trade.
+Basically I keep running into problems where I can't afford the cool stuff I want to play with next because I spent all my time writing stuff.
+You saw what happened when I finally got a remote controller.
+So, a few people were asking, and I figured why not offer.
+And of course, Arche gets a cut too.

+Just make sure that for any Donation Station you see, that the owner is Dimencia or Archaegeo.
+I fully expect to see fake ones out there.

 ## Version Information

 Check the changelog file for information about the most recent changes.
 This is updated very frequently.